Predictive variational inference: Learn the predictively optimal posterior distribution: Predictive variational inference

 \subsection{Asymptotics and hierarchical Bayes}

-Before we demonstrate the practical implementation of PVI \eqref{eq_vi_obj} and various choices of $S$ in the next section, we first prove some appealing theoretical properties of the PVI optima.
-With enough sample size and certain assumptions, we would expect that the posterior prediction of the PVI solution converges to the best possible probabilistic forecast: \begin{proposition} Let the variational distribution $q_\phi(\theta)$ be parameterized by $\phi\in\Phi$, where $\Phi$ is compact.
+Before we demonstrate the practical implementation of PVI \eqref{eq_vi_obj} and various choices of $S$, we prove some appealing theoretical properties of the PVI optima.
+With enough samples and under certain assumptions, one would expect that the posterior prediction of the PVI solution converges to the best possible probabilistic forecast:

+\begin{proposition}[informal] Let the variational distribution $q_\phi(\theta)$ be parameterized by $\phi\in\Phi$.
 With any strictly proper score function $S$, an unknown true data generating process distribution $p_{\true}(y)$, a likelihood model $p(y|\theta)$, and a size-$n$ sample $y_1,y_2,...,y_n\sim p_{\true}(\cdot)$, let $\phi_n$ be the solution of the PVI objective \eqref{eq_vi_obj} with a continuous prior regularization on $\phi$.
 The predictive optimal variational parameter $\phi_0$ is defined as